queeb3/Manifesto/README.md

     class TreeDyn : DEnvironmentObj {}

-You can see how the OOD logic falls apart here and of course people have "opinions" and think this is fine, or they may offer "insight" as to a workaround that solves this issue... key word "workaround", why do you need to sell me a workaround to something that can be so simply described especially since OOD and OOP are so good and is the "industry standard".
+You can see how the OOD logic falls apart here and of course people have "opinions" and think this is fine, or they may offer "insight" as to a workaround that solves this issue...

+Key word "workaround", why do you need to sell me a workaround to something that can be so simply described especially since OOD and OOP are so good and is the "industry standard".

 Now let me show you another way that achieves the same outcome with vastly different qualities and performance boosts by nature:

     // again you can do DoD in OOP struct GameObjectData {